petermrrsh/LMR/README.md

 # LMR

+LMR is currently being submitted to the iOS App Store.
 Use this simulator build with the iOS 11 Simulator to demo the app (Mac only).

-## How to launch in simulator
+## How to launch in simulator (in Mac terminal)

+download and unzip the file

 $ npm install -g ios-sim